jhq1234/useful_tool/README.md

-# img2array
+# Useful tool box for Computer vision but petty work
-This Repository is the toolbox that help the computer vision task with basic work
+This Repository is the toolbox that help the computer vision but time consuming petty work